peteroupc/html3dutil/doc/H3DU.Math.md

 or otherwise moved and scaled so as to keep the entire view rectangle visible without stretching or squishing it.

+When just this matrix is used to transform vertices, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -1 to 1.
+For a matrix in which Z coordinates range from 0 to 1, divide the 11th and 15th elements of the result (zero-based index 10 and 14) by 2, then add 0.5 to the 15th element.

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>; see <a href="H3DU.Math.md#H3DU.Math.mat4ortho">mat4ortho()</a>.

 The projection returned by this method only scales and/or shifts the view, so that